SpringRole/blockchain-cdk/README.md

 5. Deploy the stack (Recommended: use cdk deployment Role's profile) `cdk deploy --profile [profile_name]`

+NOTE: If your domain is not validated in AWS, CDK waits until the validation is done.
+This would send mails to listed emails.
+[Reference](https://docs.aws.amazon.com/acm/latest/userguide/email-validation.html)

 ### Actions to REPLACE the created blockchain.
 - There might be situations where you want to recreate your blockchain with some modified parameters. ex: with an increase in premined tokens.
 Once genesis.json file is created, most of the parameters are not modifiable, hence blockchain has to be recreated.

-Steps:
+Steps in the same order:
 1. Delete the ECR repo created by CDK manually.
 This is a stateful resource and had to be deleted manually.
 2. Delete the Infra stack, either from AWS cloudformation or using `cdk destroy --profile [profile_name]`
    Note: No need to delete the Bootstrap stack.
 3. Delete the EFS if not needed, this is a stateful resource and will be skipped when stack is deleted, hence this has to be deleted manually
-4. Delete the records from SSM parameter store with Key prefix ""
+4. Delete the records from AWS SSM parameter store with Key prefix "/blockchain/validator"